Estimated Reading Time: 6 Minutes

 The Pre-Colombian Gold Museum is located under the Plaza de la Cultura, 3 blocks east of the National Park.
 This subterranean building holds more than 3,567 archaeological pieces of Pre-Colombian artifacts.

-The collection features over 1,600 gold pieces such as animal figures, jewelry, statues, and dioramas dating back to 300 BC as well as 1,900 ceramics, about 46 stone items, nine glass pieces, and four made of jade.
+The collection features over 1,600 gold pieces, such as animal figures, jewelry, statues, and dioramas dating back to 300 BC and 1,900 ceramics, about 46 stone items, nine glass pieces, and four made of jade.
 The National Coin Museum is also in the same building with coins and banknotes dating back to 1236.

 Museum of Costa Rican Art

 On the east side of La Sabana Park, this collection of Costa Rican Art totals about 6,000 pieces in the historic building that used to house the San Jose Airport.
-The museum of Costa Rican Art and its galleries spread from indoors to outdoors with both temporary and permanent exhibitions.
+This museum and its galleries spread indoors and outdoors with both temporary and permanent exhibitions.
 The artworks include videos, photos, drawings, engravings, paintings, and sculptures.